ETL

 In hpush

-communication type, the user has to define a function that takes bytes as a parameter, processes it and returns bytes. e.g. ETL to calculate MD5 of an object
+communication types, the user has to define a function that takes bytes as a parameter, processes it and returns bytes. e.g. ETL to calculate MD5 of an object

 def transform(input_bytes: bytes) -> bytes